FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Prognoses
 ^^^^^^^^^

-A prognosis should state a time horizon, i.e. the duration between the time at which the prognosis was made and the time of realisation (at the end of a time interval).
+When POSTing a prognosis, the message should state a time horizon, i.e. the duration between the time at which the prognosis was made and the time of realisation (commonly at the end of the prognosed time interval).
 The horizon can be stated explicitly by including a "horizon", consistent with the ISO 8601 standard, as follows:

 .. code-block:: json